2021 Chinese New Year Philippines: The Filipino Way of Celebrating Family and Tradition!

 Filipino Chinese New Year Traditions: Why It’s More Fun in the Philippines

 Whether you are predicted to have a great Year of the Rat this coming 2020 or not, it’s always better to prepare for your best year yet.

 Knowing the Filipinos, believing in superstitions and traditions has been part of the culture.
 And when it comes to Chinese New Year Philippines, they do everything to boost their luck for the year.

 Below are the Filipino Chinese New Year traditions that you’d encounter when you celebrate Chinese New Year Philippines!

 1. Lion and Dragon Dances

-Dragon is a powerful symbol in China because it is believed to represent great power, auspiciousness, wisdom, and fertility.
+The lion and dragon dances never miss the Lunar New Year Philippines.
+The dragon is a powerful symbol in China because it is believed to represent great power, auspiciousness, wisdom, and fertility.
 Both the dragon and lion dances paired with clamorous drumbeats and cymbals are performed during special events, especially on Chinese New Year to bring luck to the community.

 2. Red Envelopes (Ang Pao)

 One of the things people look forward to, especially the children, during Chinese New Year is the red envelope.
 Red envelopes with money are usually given by the elders to the children every Lunar New Year Philippines.
 Giving out red envelopes is believed to bring good luck to the receiver as well as the giver.